musictraveler721217/background_web/README.md

 **You can now download the executable file directly from the GitHub repository: [Download Latest Version](https://github.com/musictraveler721217/background_web/releases/latest/download/BackgroundWebOpener.exe).
 Alternatively, you can refer to the "Install from Source Code" method below.**

+**Note: Please ensure you have created a Release on GitHub and uploaded the executable file.**

 > Last updated: 2023/11/15

 This program allows users to open multiple web pages in the background simultaneously, especially suitable for logging in and playing multiple course videos at the same time.
 It provides various browser settings to enhance the user experience and effectively prevents web page idle logout.